 Transmission Plant used in 34.5kV FBR is defined more broadly to also include General Plant allocated on Labor ratio, as well as any Distribution Plant used in the provision of the LADS, if applicable (see Section K of the Protocols).
-Since the records for the latter were not readily available and/or did not contain detail required in the Protocols, Western chose to forgo including any such facilities at this time.
+The latter was not included at this time.
 However, there was General Plant allocated to the 34.5kV FBR.
-Accordingly, per Section D.2.b. of the Protocols, the depreciation expense was calculated to recognize the portion corresponding with the allocated General Plant.
-Accounting for both planned additions and retirements and comparing 2018 end of year plant balances to the 12-month average plant balances for the 2019.
+Accordingly, per Section D, Part 2.b of the Protocols, the depreciation expense was calculated to recognize the portion corresponding with the allocated GL.